Differences between fixed and adjustable rate loans

-Early in a fixed-rate loan, a large percentage of your payment pays interest, and a much smaller percentage toward principal.
-This proportion gradually reverses as the loan ages.
+When you first take out a fixed-rate loan, most of the payment goes toward interest.
+This proportion gradually reverses itself as the loan ages.

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
-Call Acceptance Capital Mortgage Corporation at (337) 453-0012 to discuss your situation with one of our professionals.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Call Acceptance Capital Mortgage Corporation at (337) 453-0012 for details.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, the interest rates on ARMs are determined by a federal index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different kinds of Adjustable Rate Mortgages.
+Generally, interest for ARMs are based on a federal index.
+A few of these are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

 Most Adjustable Rate Mortgages feature this cap, so they can't go up above a certain amount in a given period of time.
-There may be a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent a year, even if the index the rate is based on goes up by more than two percent.
-Sometimes an ARM has a "payment cap" that ensures that your payment will not go above a certain amount in a given year.
+There may be a cap on how much your interest rate can increase in one period.
+For example: no more than a couple percent per year, even if the index the rate is based on goes up by more than two percent.
+Sometimes an ARM has a "payment cap" which ensures your payment won't increase beyond a certain amount in a given year.
 Plus, the great majority of ARM programs have a "lifetime cap" — the interest rate can't ever go over the cap percentage.

-Most people who choose ARMs choose them because they want to get lower introductory rates and do not plan on staying in the home for any longer than the initial low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they can't sell or refinance at the lower property value.
+Most people who choose ARMs choose them when they want to take advantage of lower introductory rates and do not plan to remain in the home for any longer than this introductory low-rate period.
+ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates if they cannot sell or refinance at the lower property value.